 z to quickly jump to a project and

-Since Microsoft released their Remote Development Pack for VS Code which lets me access the files over SSH or from WSL I’ve largely given up on using Vim.
+Since Microsoft released their Remote Development Pack for VS Code which lets me access the files over SSH, WSL, or within a Docker container, I’ve largely given up on using Vim.
 However, on those rare occasions I need to use it I leverage the SpaceVim configuration.

 I’ve tried to live with virtually every browser made under the sun but the one I keep coming back to is Vivaldi.
 It’s a browser from the company founded by Opera co-founder Jon Stephenson von Tetzchner.
 I really love the customizable UI, tab stacks, web panels, reader view, and quick commands it ships with.